 Realistically, lenders need some information from you before they'll give you money.
 It just makes sense that a company isn't going to loan you money until they know who you are and see proof that you can make payments.
-Because of this, you'll need to provide information that proves you are who you say you are, a valid bank account, and steady income.
+Because of this, you'll need to provide information that proves you are who you say you are, a valid bank account, and a steady income.

 2. What is the approval process?

 Short term personal installment loans usually can be processed and approved quickly.
 You will need to provide the information requested and answer a few questions.
-You could have an answer from the loan company the same day, and if approved funds in hand as soon as one business day.
+You could have an answer from the loan company the same day, and if approved funds are in hand as soon as one business day.

 3. Are there loans to avoid?